Jet cone radius dependence of $R_{AA}$ and $v_2$ at PbPb 5.02 TeV from JEWEL+$\rm T_RENTo$+v-USPhydro

-Experimental studies have observed the $R$ dependence of $R_{CP}$ \cite{ATLAS:2012tjt} and $\Delta_{recoil}$ \cite{ALICE:2015mdb}.
-A recent study by CMS measured the nuclear modification factor $R_{AA}$ \cite{CMS:2021vui} dependence on $R$, which can provide insight into interactions between the jet and the medium, and ALICE has applied tools to better reconstruct large radii jets with low transverse momentum \cite{Haake:2018hqn,Bossi:2020hwt}.
-Theoretical calculations have made a number of predictions with simplistic or smoothed hydrodynamic backgrounds \cite{Casalderrey-Solana:2016jvj,Tachibana:2017syd,Chien:2015hda,KunnawalkamElayavalli:2017hxo,Pablos:2019ngg,Mehtar-Tani:2021fud}, studying the impact of the scaling of various jet observables with $R$, mainly the nuclear modification factor.
+Experimental studies have observed the $R$-dependence of various observables, namely $R_{CP}$ \cite{ATLAS:2012tjt}, $\Delta_{recoil}$ \cite{ALICE:2015mdb}, and recently the nuclear modification factor $R_{AA}$ by CMS \cite{CMS:2021vui} and ALICE \cite{ALICE:2023waz}, the latter has applied novel tools to better reconstruct large radii jets with low transverse momentum \cite{Haake:2018hqn,Bossi:2020hwt}.
+Theoretical calculations have made a number of predictions with simplistic or smoothed hydrodynamic backgrounds \cite{Casalderrey-Solana:2016jvj,Tachibana:2017syd,Chien:2015hda,KunnawalkamElayavalli:2017hxo,Pablos:2019ngg,Mehtar-Tani:2021fud}, mainly the nuclear modification factor and jet spectra.
 In addition, \cite{JETSCAPE:2022jer,He:2018xjv} studied the $R_{AA}$ of $R \leq 0.5$ jets and \cite{He:2022evt} calculated $v_n$ of small jets using event-by-event hydrodynamic backgrounds.
 However, theoretical studies that simultaneously investigate the dependence of $R_{AA}$ and $v_n$ with $R$ using state-of-the-art event-by-event fluctuating viscous hydrodynamic backgrounds are still lacking.